Financial plans for buying property in Spain

-When you are buying property in Spain, you will usually find there is more to consider financially than you originally think, so it’s a good idea to spend some time looking at your finances, and carefully planning for every eventuality.
+When buying property in Spain, you will usually find there is more to consider financially than you originally think.
+So it’s a good idea to spend some time looking at your finances, and carefully planning for every eventuality.

-As soon as you decide you wish to purchase a property in Spain, you should start thinking about your finances and assessing how much you can actually afford to spend on your property.
+Having decided to buy in Spain, start thinking about your finances and assessing how much you can afford to spend.
 There are a number of ways that you can do this, from your own savings or through a mortgage for example, making it wise to research these options and assess which is the best one for you in advance.

 In addition to the cost of your property, and the costs of the purchase itself, you need to think about how you will pay for maintenance costs after you have moved in, such as your mortgage payments etc.

 When thinking about how much you can afford to spend, rather than just thinking of the actual purchase price of the property, it is important not to get caught out by the additional costs that will arise during the process.
-We refer to these as ‘hidden costs’ in our detailed Spain Buying Guide, given how often these are unexpected by the buyers – and these include everything from estate agent’s commission, legal fees, additional taxes, to the cost of transferring your money over to Spain (among others).
-Altogether these costs can run into the thousands – making it incredibly important to plan for these and set money aside as soon as you can.
+We refer to these as ‘hidden costs’ in our detailed Spain Buying Guide, given how often these are unexpected by the buyers.
+These include everything from estate agent’s commission, legal fees, additional taxes, to the cost of transferring your money over to Spain (among others).
+Altogether these costs can run into the thousands.
+This highlights the importance of planning for these and set money aside as soon as you can.

 In addition to the cost of your property and the costs of the purchase itself, you need to think about how you will pay for maintenance costs after you have bought your Spanish home.